CaruzzoC/ds_skills_proj/README.md

 * Made columns for minimum salary, maximum salary, average salary and hourly wages.
 * Checked that every salary are provided
 * Parsed the rating out of company text
-* Made a column for the state and only kept the abreviation
+* Made a column for the state and only kept the abbreviation
-* Made a conditional column to know wether a job state is within the headquarter state
+* Made a conditional column to know if a job state is within the headquarter state
 * Transformed founded date into age of company
 * Engineered the job Description column to get specifics values :
   * Python